 Cottage Cheese and Egg Breakfast Muffins with Ham and Cheddar (Video)

 Cottage Cheese and Egg Breakfast Muffins with Ham and Cheddar are perfect to make on the weekend and eat all week for a quick breakfast.
-And these tasty muffins are low-carb, low-glycemic, and South Beach Diet Phase Two.
+And these tasty muffins are low-carb and low-glycemic.
 Use Breakfast Recipes to find more recipes like this one.

 Then I discovered Cottage Cheese and Egg Muffins on 101 Cookbooks and came up with several variations of this tasty easy breakfast, including these Cottage Cheese and Egg Breakfast Muffins with Ham and Cheddar that are one of my favorites.
 Imagine a biscuit married an omelet and they had a child, but the child got a few more omelet genes than biscuit genes; that’s what these tasty muffins are like.
 These tasty breakfast muffins made with cottage cheese, egg, almond meal, parmesan, and just the tiniest bit of flour create a muffins that’s quite different in texture than my basic egg muffin.
 (Or check out this variation that was inspired by this recipe if you need a cottage cheese and egg breakfast muffin that’s gluten-free.)